phpDocumentor/phpDocumentor/docs/manual/Building your own branding.rst

 Building your own branding
 ==========================

-Developing your own branding consists of two steps:

-1. Creating a theme
-2. Creating a template
+**Important:** *starting with version 0.14 will the theme template change due to improvements in the UI.
+If possible; try to postpone creating a theme until it is released.*

+    Branding in this context means not only providing a custom look and feel to the generated documentation; but also specifying what is generated and with what parameters.
+DocBlox commonly refers to this as *templates*.

 Most of the time it is only necessary to replace the graphical layout with that of your own project.
-This is an easy process and requires little explanation on how theming and templating actually works.
+This is an easy process and requires little explanation on how templating actually works.
 Please consult the chapter *Quick version* when the above is what you desire.

 Do you want to control every detail of how your template looks then